smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 You can customize the color scheme of your initial template on head units that support this feature using the `builder`.
 For more information, see the [Customizing the Template guide](Customizing Look and Functionality/Customizing the Template) section.

 ##### Determining SDL Support
 You have the ability to determine a minimum SDL protocol and a minimum SDL RPC version that your app supports.
+You can also check the connected vehicle type and disconnect if the vehicle module is not supported.
 We recommend not setting these values until your app is ready for production.
-The OEMs you support will help you configure the correct `minimumProtocolVersion` and `minimumRPCVersion` during the application review process.
+The OEMs you support will help you configure correct values during the application review process.

+###### Blocking By Version
 If a head unit is blocked by protocol version, your app icon will never appear on the head unit's screen.
 If you configure your app to block by RPC version, it will appear and then quickly disappear.
 So while blocking with `minimumProtocolVersion` is preferable, `minimumRPCVersion` allows you more granular control over which RPCs will be present.